Today we are going to talk about the concept and the market segmentation examples.

 There are a lot of different ways to segment.

-We are going to use ISLIP Media company as a case study later in this post, meaning how they segmented their market.
+We are going to use ISLIP Media company as a case study later in this book, meaning how they segmented their market.

 And I believe that you will also learn from that.